 This DIY Homemade sour mix is an essential mixer for at home bars.
 With only 4 ingredients, this easy recipe will really elevate your cocktails to the next level!

 Sour mix, also know as sweet and sour mix, is a very easy base for many different cocktail recipes.
 It consists of simple syrup (the sweet part) and citrus juice (the sour).

 It’s perfect for parties because no one needs to sit behind the bar continuous squeeing lemons and limes.
-You can make a batch in advance, and you’re good to go for fresh, delicious cocktails in a moments notice.
+You can make a batch in advance, and you’re good to go for fresh, delicious cocktails such as this White Tea shot in a moments notice.

 Sugar for Simple Syrup

 A simple syrup is a mix of water and sugar in a 1 to 1 ratio, simmered until the sugar dissolves in the water.
 It’s exactly what is sounds – super simple to make.